The U.S. Constitution

 Post your answer

 Give students a few minutes to read and discuss the posts.
-Emphasize that this is a subjective question and that students should respect one another’s freedom of speech.
+Emphasize that this is a subjective question and that students should respect one another’s feelings about the Star Spangled Banner because everyone’s experiences in the country is unique.

 When everyone is ready to continue, unlock the next scene.